aiamlucas/c-the-universe-and-everything/philosophers/philosophers.md

 ### Threads and CPU Cores

 Each thread represents a sequence of instructions that the CPU can execute.
-Modern CPUs have multiple cores, and each core can run one or more threads at the same time (thanks to hyper-threading or SMT).
+Modern CPUs have multiple cores and each core can run one or more threads at the same time (thanks to hyper-threading or SMT).

 | **Concept**           | **Explanation**                                                                                                        |
 |-----------------------|------------------------------------------------------------------------------------------------------------------------|